Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

-Kinovea 0.9.3 - 2020-07.
+Kinovea 0.9.4 - TBD.

-Kinovea is an open source solution for capturing, studying and annotating videos.
-Use it for sport coaching, performance analysis, podiatrics, animation commenting, ergonomics engineering and more...
+Kinovea is a video player dedicated to motion analysis.
+It provides a set of tools to capture, slow down, compare, annotate and measure motion in videos.

 System Requirements:
 --------------------
+- OS : Microsoft Windows 7, 8, 8.1, 10 with .NET framework 4.8.
 - CPU : 1 Ghz
 - RAM : 256 MB
 - Disk Space : 70 MB.
 - Screen Resolution : 1024x600 pixels.
-- OS : Microsoft Windows 7, 8, 8.1, 10.
-- Framework .NET framework 4.8.

 License: